Prospect (SA)

 Prospect features high concentrations of group households, with a fairly typical median household size

 Family households account for 67.4% of all households, including 32.2% couples with children, 25.1% couples without children, and 8.5% single parent families.
 Non-family households make up the remaining 32.6%, with lone person households at 26.4% and group households comprising 6.3%.
-The median household size is 2.5 people, which matches the Greater Adelaide average.
+The median household size is 2.5 people, matching the Greater Adelaide average.

 Frequently Asked Questions - Households